 The way we work has been in transition since Web 2.0 got its start.
-Independent and entrepreneurial ventures are more common, and even more traditional businesses like design and CPA firms are realizing the need for flexibility in commercial real estate.
+Independent and entrepreneurial ventures are more common, and even more traditional businesses like design and CPA firms are realizing the need for flexibility in commercial real estate spaces.

 The commercial real estate scene and our expectations of it are shifting, that much is clear.

-What’s not so clear is just what options are available to those of us who want a flexible alternative to a traditional lease or sublease when searching for office spaces.
+What’s not so clear is just what options are available to those of us who want to see a flexible alternative to a traditional lease or sublease when searching for office spaces.

-While both are great for allowing you to try out different solutions without making costly commitments, it’s best to educate yourself on your options to avoid wasting time.
+While both are great for allowing you to try out different shared workspace solutions without making costly commitments, it’s best to educate yourself on your options to avoid wasting time.

 So, let’s dive into your two most common flexible office space options — office sharing and coworking — and we’ll give you the information you need to identify the key differences.

 The first step in understanding anything is to define it.